Your first step toward becoming a hunter or angler

 3. Self-study from home.

-To study independently, you must purchase the CORE manual from our website and study The Hunting & Trapping Regulations Synopsis.
-After self-studying, reach out to a certified CORE examiner to schedule an exam.
+To study independently, you can purchase the CORE manual from our website and study The Hunting & Trapping Regulations Synopsis.
+After self-studying, contact a certified CORE examiner in your area to schedule an exam.

 The examination process